Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 ## Conclusion

 In this tutorial you reviewd the concepts of making a world map with D3.
 Then you learned to map data with geolocation information on to a projection.
 You also used `.on()` to handle mouse events.

+Read more about projections here: https://www.d3indepth.com/geographic/

+Curious about geojson?
+Read about it here: https://doc.arcgis.com/en/arcgis-online/reference/geojson.htm#:~:text=GeoJSON%20is%20an%20open%20standard,variety%20of%20geographic%20data%20structures.